muharremtac/BilirWiFi/Readme.txt

  SCRIPT-BASED INSTALLATION INSTRUCTIONS:

-== Navigate to the directory where you downloaded or cloned RaspiWiFi
+== Navigate to the directory where you downloaded or cloned BilirWifi

 == Run: